 - You can leave the law altogether.
 Being in house counsel enables you to see firsthand what other, "alternative" (non-law) jobs entail.
 You can use this time to make contacts, network, and assess which of these jobs out of the law might fit your skills and strengths, and then, when the time is right, make that move to transition out of the law altogether.

 Discover if finding a job out of the law is what you should do next in your life.
 You'll learn exactly how we left the law, how hundreds of other attorneys have left for "alternative" careers and how to finally do what you had in mind with your life before you took the LSAT.
-Enter your name and email below.
+Enter your name, email and phone number below.

 Be Careful - There Are Some Downsides to Consider When You Go In House